Italian Turkey Stuffing / Dressing!

 Say goodbye to boring, soggy, and dull stuffing (or dressing if you prefer).
 You’ll change your mind immediately and never serve lifeless stuffing again once you prepare this recipe for your Thanksgiving meal: Italian Turkey Stuffing.

 I kid you not!
 Years ago I stumbled upon a fabulous recipe for turkey stuffing in Gourmet magazine.
 But the original recipe was far too spicy.
 After making several tweaks here and there, I toned down some of the overpowering flavors in a second batch.
 The new version turned out perfectly balanced.
-This stuffing is so fantastic that now everyone in my family insists on having this stuffing recipe each and every year!
+This stuffing is so fantastic that now everyone in my family insists on having it each and every year!

 You won’t believe how wonderful your kitchen (and home) smells when this Italian Turkey Stuffing bakes in the oven!